Spatial Voting with Incomplete Voter Information

-\paragraph{Related Work} Spatial voting on one dimension is intuitively similar to assuming \e{single-peaked preferences} \cite{Blac48a,Arro51a}, where the order should behave like a specific location in a line of positions.
-However, there are some considerable differences since single-peaked preferences do not impose any restrictions on the comparison between candidates on different sides of the voter.
-Walsh~\cite{DBLP:conf/aaai/Walsh07} showed hardness results in the setting where preferences are assumed to be single-peaked (but not necessarily 1-Euclidean) for STV and polynomial time results for Condorcet rules.
+\paragraph{Related work.} Spatial voting in one dimension is intuitively similar to assuming \e{single-peaked preferences} \cite{Blac48a,Arro51a}.
+Yet, there are considerable differences, as single-peaked preferences do not impose any restrictions on the comparison between candidates on different sides of the peak. \citet{DBLP:conf/aaai/Walsh07} showed hardness results for possible and necessary winner questions under single-peaked (but not necessarily 1-Euclidean) preferences for STV and polynomial-time results for Condorcet-consistent rules.

-\citet{bogomolnaia2007euclidean} have shown that \textit{every} (complete) preference profile can be represented by a spatial model when the dimension $d$ is chosen sufficiently large.
-Given a preference profile, it can be checked efficiently whether it can be represented as a one-dimensional spatial model \cite{doignon1994polynomial,Knob10a,elkind2014recognizing}.
-For higher dimensions, the problem is computationally intractable \cite{peters2017recognising}. \citet{jamieson2011active} studied the problem of learning the ranking of candidates in spatial voting using pairwise comparisons.
+\citet{bogomolnaia2007euclidean} showed that \e{every} (complete) preference profile can be represented in the spatial model, by choosing the dimension $d$ to be sufficiently large.
+Given a preference profile, it can be efficiently decided whether the profile can be represented as a one-dimensional spatial model~\cite{doignon1994polynomial,Knob10a,elkind2014recognizing}; for higher dimensions, the problem becomes intractable~\cite{peters2017recognising}. \citet{jamieson2011active} studied the problem of learning the ranking of candidates in spatial voting using pairwise comparisons.
 They established a bound on the number of possible rankings; we use this bound in \Cref{sec:necessaryWinners}. \citet{BGL+13a} and \citet{DBLP:conf/aaai/ImberIBK22} study the possible-winner and necessary-winner problems for approval voting in single-winner and multi-winner elections, respectively, using preference models similar to partial orders.

-The problems we consider here are related to problems of control and manipulation that involve reasoning about a space of possibilities of profiles.
-Lu et al.~\cite{DBLP:conf/atal/LuZROV19} study control where a party can select a subset of issues to focus on.
-Estornell et al.~\cite{DBLP:conf/uai/EstornellDEV20} study manipulation of spatial voting where the issues are weighted and a malicious attacker can change the weights.
-Wu et al.~\cite{DBLP:conf/ijcai/0001EKV22} study manipulation where the adversary can change the position of a candidate by some quantity.
+The problems considered in this paper also relate to manipulation and control problems that involve reasoning about a space of possibilities of profiles. \citet{DBLP:conf/atal/LuZROV19} study control where a party can select a subset of issues to focus on. \citet{DBLP:conf/uai/EstornellDEV20} study manipulation of spatial voting where the issues are weighted and a malicious attacker can change the weights. \citet{DBLP:conf/ijcai/0001EKV22} study manipulation where the adversary can change the position of a candidate.

-The remainder of the paper is organized as follows.
-After preliminary definitions in \Cref{sec:preliminaries}, we define partial spatial voting in \Cref{sec:model}.
-In \Cref{sec:necessaryWinners} and \Cref{sec:possible-winners}, we study the problems of necessary winners and possible winners, respectively.
-We conclude in \Cref{sec:conclusions}.